Router Configuration

 endpoint: "http://localhost:5236/users" # Target service address

-Content-Type: "application/json" # Hard-coded header
+Content-Type: "application/json" # Hardcoded request header

-Authorization: "{{.Request.Headers.Authorization}}" # Use Authorization header extracted from client request (for passthrough scenarios)
+Authorization: "{{.Request.Headers.Authorization}}" # Using the Authorization header extracted from the client request (for passthrough scenarios)

-Cookie: "{{.Config.Cookie}}" # Use value from service configuration
+Cookie: "{{.Config.Cookie}}" # Using the value from service configuration

 args: # Parameter configuration